khufkens/khufkens/pages/teaching.md

 Academic writing is a difficult skill to acquire, as graduates focus on the science rather than science communication.
 This leaves many students unprepared to write their first manuscript.
 In order to help streamline a first publication I provide some academic writing advice and tools.

 - This [R markdown template ](https://github.com/khufkens/paper_writing_template) makes it easier to structure a paper in R markdown and render it as a nicely formatted pdf (to be submitted to a journal).
+This template has however been surpassed by the templates provided in the [rticles](https://github.com/rstudio/rticles) package.

 - My [paper writing checklist](https://github.com/khufkens/paper_writing_checklist) can be used as a writing style guide or during peer-review.